 Which cocoa powder should I use?

-I suggest using dutch-processed cocoa powder in this recipe, and here is why:
+I suggest using Dutch-processed cocoa powder in this recipe, and here is why:

+Cocoa powder is slightly acidic, which means that when combined with baking soda, they chemically react, creating carbon dioxide.
 The Carbon dioxide expands inside the cookies, causing them to be airy and rise in the oven.
 That would be great if we wanted a cake-like consistency for our cookies, but here we are looking for soft and fudgy cookies.

 - Darker color;